Merchant API: best practices

 Endpoint | GET /v2/shipments/merchant |

-Best practices | Use the fromCreateDate field to specify a start date for your report and iterate through the pages of shipments by increasing the Page field on every call.
-Make sure to check the X-rate-limit-remaining header on every call, so you are aware of the remaining number of API calls available.
+Best practices | Use the fromCreateDate parameter to specify a start date for your report and iterate through the pages of shipments by increasing the Page parameter on every call.
+Make sure to check the X-rate-limit-remaining header parameter on every call, so you are aware of the remaining number of API calls available.
 Once this limit is one, stop making calls after your next call and wait until the limit is restored. |

 Fetch new order information efficiently